‘Just Right’ Multi-Process Architecture Helps Firefox 54 Claim Memory Usage Crown

 Mozilla started work on the multi-process Electrolysis architecture more than eight years ago after it saw the advantages it can bring to a browser.
 Chrome implemented its multi-process architecture from day one, which could be seen as foresight by Google’s engineers, who saw that this type of architecture would be needed to protect users in the future.
 It was also a benefit of making a new browser from scratch.

-Ryan Pollock, Mozilla’s head of marketing, admitted that the organization wasn’t willing to switch too aggressively to Electrolysis because it knew it would break the add-ons that made Firefox so popular in its early days.
+Ryan Pollock, Mozilla’s Senior Product Marketing Manager, admitted that the organization wasn’t willing to switch too aggressively to Electrolysis because it knew it would break the add-ons that made Firefox so popular in its early days.
 Mozilla may have changed its mind when it saw that advanced add-ons that could modify the browser’s core weren’t needed, as proven by the popularity of Chrome’s simpler extension model.

 The organization recently announced that it has embraced the “WebExtensions” API, which will allow for Chrome-like extensions to work in Firefox with little changes.
 Mozilla also hopes that this will lead to the creation of a new “Browser Extension” specification that will be adopted by all browser vendors.